oxen-io/lokinet-control-panel/README.md

 ### Building

-To build, you'll need a handful of `Qt` packages available.
+To build, you'll need `cmake` and a handful of `Qt` packages available.
 On `Ubuntu` or similar, you can install these with:

 ```bash
 sudo apt install qt5-default qtdeclarative5-dev qml-module-qtquick-controls qml-module-qtquick-controls2 qml-module-qtquick-dialogs qml-module-qt-labs-platform qml-module-qtcharts libqt5charts5-dev